 Certificate Program Policies

-Applications for all certificate programs are accepted at any time during the academic year.
-Students who are interested or those who have questions about a particular certificate are urged to contact the Continuing Education office at 215.717.6095 or .
+Applications for all certificate programs are accepted at any time during the academic year, up until the program application deadline.
+Students who are interested or those who have questions about a particular certificate are urged to contact the Continuing Education office at 215.717.6095 or

-The Certificate Student Activation Fee is used to cover costs associated with the certificate program such as UArts CS student photo ID and computer lab access.
+Students must submit their completed application, and if accepted submit a martriculation fee of $100.
+The matriculation fee is used to cover costs associated with the certificate program such as UArts CS student photo ID and computer lab access.

 Students enrolled in any digital technology certificate will be required to complete brief competency exams in Adobe Photoshop and Adobe Illustrator.
 Students enrolled in either the Communications Design Essentials Certificate or Communication + Web Design Certificate will also be required to complete a competency exam in Adobe InDesign.
 Results will be used to determine appropriate Adobe courses based on individual skill level.
 If results indicate sufficient proficiency, the student will not need to enroll in Adobe software courses.